AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 * **addfields.jsp**: This script provides the action fields that are added to the HTML file during rendition.
 Use this script to add hidden input parameters required during submission in the post.POST.jsp script.
 * **dialog.xml**: This script is similar to the CQ Component dialog.
 It provides configuration information that the author customizes.
 The fields are displayed in the Submit Actions Tab in the Adaptive Form Edit dialog when you select the Submit action.
 * **post.POST.jsp**: The Submit servlet calls this script with the data that you submit and the additional data in the previous sections.
 Any mention of running an action in this page implies running the post.POST.jsp script.
-To register the Submit action with the adaptive forms to display in the Adaptive Form Edit dialog, add these properties to the sling:Folder:
+To register the Submit action with the Adaptive Forms to display in the Adaptive Form Edit dialog, add these properties to the sling:Folder:

     * **guideComponentType** of type String and value **fd/af/components/guidesubmittype**
-    * **guideDataModel** of type String that specifies the type of adaptive form for which the Submit action is applicable. <!--**xfa** is supported for XFA-based adaptive forms while -->**xsd** is supported for XSD-based adaptive forms. **basic** is supported for adaptive forms that do not use XDP or XSD.
-To display the action on multiple types of adaptive forms, add the corresponding strings.
+    * **guideDataModel** of type String that specifies the type of Adaptive Form for which the Submit action is applicable. <!--**xfa** is supported for XFA-based Adaptive Forms while -->**xsd** is supported for XSD-based Adaptive Forms. **basic** is supported for Adaptive Forms that do not use XDP or XSD.
+To display the action on multiple types of Adaptive Forms, add the corresponding strings.
 Separate each string by a comma.
-For example, to make an action visible on <!--XFA- and -->XSD-based adaptive forms, specify the value as <!--**xfa** and--> **xsd**.
+For example, to make an action visible on <!--XFA- and -->XSD-based Adaptive Forms, specify the value as <!--**xfa** and--> **xsd**.

     * **jcr:description** of type String.
 The value of this property is displayed in the Submit action list in the Submit Actions Tab of the Adaptive Form Edit dialog.
 The OOTB actions are present in the CRX repository at the location **/libs/fd/af/components/guidesubmittype**.

     * **submitService** of type String.
-For more information, see [Schedule adaptive form submission for custom actions](#schedule-adaptive-form-submission).
+For more information, see [Schedule Adaptive Form submission for custom actions](#schedule-adaptive-form-submission).

 ## Creating a custom Submit action {#creating-a-custom-submit-action}

 Perform the following steps to create a custom Submit action that saves the data in the CRX repository and then sends you an email.
-The adaptive form contains the OOTB Submit action Store Content (deprecated) that saves the data in the CRX repository.
+The Adaptive Form contains the OOTB Submit action Store Content (deprecated) that saves the data in the CRX repository.
 In addition, CQ provides a [Mail](https://docs.adobe.com/docs/en/cq/current/javadoc/com/day/cq/mailer/package-summary.html) API that can be used to send emails.
 Before using the Mail API, [configure](https://docs.adobe.com/docs/en/cq/current/administering/notification.html) the Day CQ Mail service through the system console.
 You can reuse the Store Content (deprecated) action to store the data in the repository.
 The Store Content (deprecated) action is available at the location /libs/fd/af/components/guidesubmittype/store in the CRX repository.

 1. Log in to CRXDE Lite at the URL https://&lt;server&gt;:&lt;port&gt;/crx/de/index.jsp.
 Create a node with the property sling:Folder and name store_and_mail in the /apps/custom_submit_action folder.
 Create the custom_submit_action folder if it doesn't exist already.